angular/flex-layout/README.md

 #### Gen1 Implementation

-Early versions used both [non-trivial] SCSS rules and JS directives to dynamically map Layout DOM attributes/markup to equivalent CSS classNames... and inject those classNames into the DOM element class list.
+Early versions used both complex SCSS rules and JS directives to dynamically map Layout DOM attributes/markup to equivalent CSS classNames... and inject those classNames into the DOM element class list.

 A separate SCSS file contained complex rules and nestings with `for-loops`; all to build CSS for the expected mediaQuery breakpoints and possible layout values: